Launch your business with a gift

 First, you’ll want to choose a name that reflects your business goals, products, and services.
 (Think “Toys’R’Us.”)
 In some cases, a branded name is fine, but make sure your brand is prominently associated with your offerings so folks can build that association.
 (Think “Starbucks” or “Pepsi.”)

 Before you commit to your name, use the MA Secretary of State Corporations Business Entity Search page hosted on the Secretary of the Commonwealth of Massachusetts website.
-Run a business search in Massachusetts to make sure no one else has your name, which would disqualify you from using it.
+Run a Massachusetts business entity search to make sure no one else has your name, which would disqualify you from using it.
 You should also perform a trademark search.

 If you want to operate under a different business name than your umbrella name, you may do so using a DBA or “doing business as.”
 For instance, you might wish your main company to be your name, while your yoga studio, fitness brand, and smoothie shack all have their own names.
 You can learn if you need one and how to get it on the Massachusetts Business Certificates page.